kosl/ihipp-examples/docs/week5.md

 ret = clEnqueueReadBuffer(command_queue, a_mem_obj, CL_TRUE, 0, n * sizeof(double), a, 0, NULL, NULL);
 ~~~

-## 5.19 Exer.: Profiling of the Riemann sum codes with one GPU kernel
+### Exercise: Profiling of the Riemann sum codes with one GPU kernel

 In this exercise, you will execute the CUDA and OpenCL Riemann sum codes with one GPU kernel and compare their performance to CPU and OpenMP codes.
 You will also do a profiling of the codes to identify possible bottlenecks.